Security Architecture Assessment

 - Federation Services

 Rate Your Identity and Access Management Security Posture

 Effective security planning is more than just a technology problem.
 It’s a critical business risk that can stifle your company in all aspects.
 Planning can occur at any maturity level and should be periodically repeated to ensure the path forward is still in line with business objectives and the general industry direction.
 At a high level, understanding your security posture entails an assessment which addresses the following key objectives.

-The delivered blueprint will include the implementation plan of several identity & access management components, processes, procedures and/or technologies to build a solid identity & access management services framework to support more efficient, more secure and more effective delivery of security services in the future.
+The delivered blueprint will include the implementation plan of several identity & access management components, processes, procedures, and/or technologies to build a solid identity & access management services framework to support the more efficient, more secure, and more effective delivery of security services in the future.